WolferTamer/passwords-backend/README.md

 Ensure Python and pip are installed

-Install Django with `pip install django djangorestframwork` in an admin-level console
+Install Django with `pip install django djangorestframwork django-cors-headers pycryptodome` in an admin-level console

 Navigate to the `backend` file inside a console